cambridgehackers/connectal/doc/library/source/makefile.connectal.rst

    Controls width of fields specifying memory request burst lengths.
 Defaults to 8.

-.. make:var:: INTERFACES

-   Specifies for which interfaces to generate c/c++/bsv proxies and wrappers.

 .. make:var:: RUNPARAM

    Specifies the name or IP address of the machine on which to run the application, e.g.::